GSA Morgan Dollars

 On December 31, 1970, legislation was signed which authorized the sale of the silver dollars through the General Services Administration.
-The coins were transported from the Treasury vaults in Washington, DC to the US Mint facility at West Point, New York.
-At the new location, the nearly 3 million silver dollars were sorted by date, mint mark, and condition.
-Coins which were from the Carson City Mint or in uncirculated condition were placed within sealed plastic cases.
-Circulated coins were sealed in plastic envelopes.
+The coins were transported from the Treasury vaults in Washington, DC to the U.S. Mint facility at West Point, New York.
+At the new location, the silver dollars were sorted by date, mint mark, and condition.
+Coins which were from the Carson City Mint or in uncirculated condition were placed in sealed plastic cases with an outer display box and paper insert explaining the historical significance of the coins.
+Circulated coins were sealed in cellophane packs and placed in envelopes.

 - 1878-CC: $15